souche/flowbased_wiki_cn/Advanced-Features.md

 Non blocking sends can be useful for operations that require a continuous stream of "newest" data, like sensor readings, dropping the oldest packets and avoiding downstream process blocking.

+In JavaFBP and C#FBP, this is implemented by setting the attribute `dropOldest` to `true` in a particular connection in the network definition.

 ### Pull-type processes

 TODO: add description here